tidalmigrations/tidalmigrations.github.io/pages/tidal tools/aws.md

 folder: tidaltools
 ---

-{% include note.html content="
-This page describes how to configure and use Tidal Tools on AWS.
-For general installation and configuration instructions please refer to [Getting Started with Tidal Tools](tidal-tools.html) guide.
+{% include note.html content="This page describes how to configure and use Tidal Tools on AWS.
+For general installation and configuration instructions please refer to [Getting Started with Tidal Tools](tidal-tools.html) guide." %}
-" %}

 ## Using Tidal Tools